digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-26.md

 * Been writing the technical report of the Incubator.
 * Disscussed with Claudio about the details of the report.

+#### Prasad Talasila
+* There was round table discussion on DIGITbrain experiments that use the INTO CPS toolchain.
+* No digital twin specific work in the last fortnight.

 ## Sub-projects status